Sadabahar plant is amongst the easiest flower plant to grow at home and is known by many names like periwinkle, vinca, etc.

 Now, put the seedling tray in a location where it can get bright indirect sunlight, as the seeds won’t be able to handle the direct sunlight.

 After 6-10 days you will see that the seeds have started to germinate.

 After 30-40 days, they will be ready to get repotted into to the final container.

-Get a good sized container (10-12 inch) with drainage hole and fill it with potting soil.
+Get a good-sized container (10-12 inches) with a drainage hole and fill it with potting soil.

 Make space for sapling in the potting soil.

 Use a trowel and get one sapling out of the seedling tray, be very careful that you don’t mess up with the root system.

 Now insert it inside the hole you made.